AY2425S2-CS2103T-T12-2/tp/docs/DeveloperGuide.md

     - 2a2.
 User re-enters the correct details.
     - Use case resumes at step 2.
 - 3a.
 The patient already exists in the ACaringBook.
     - 3a1.
-ACaringBook prompts the user to either update, delete, or keep both entries.
+ACaringBook prompts the user of duplicated entry.
     - 3a2.
-User makes a choice and ACaringBook proceeds accordingly.
+User re-enters the correct details or edit existing contact
-    - Use case resumes at step 4.
+    - Use case resumes at step 2.

 ---